MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultOutboundAction-Description-Begin -->
 <!-- Description-Source-DDF -->
-This value is the action that the firewall does by default (and evaluates at the very end) on outbound connections.
+This value is the action that the Hyper-V Firewall does by default (and evaluates at the very end) on outbound connections.
 The allow action is represented by 0x00000000; 0x00000001 represents a block action.
 Default value is 0 [Allow].
 This value controls the settings for all profiles.
 It is recommended to instead use the profile setting value under the profile subtree.
 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultOutboundAction-Description-End -->

 <!-- Device-MdmStore-HyperVVMSettings-{VMCreatorId}-DefaultOutboundAction-Editable-Begin -->